Application Deadline: October 2nd 2017

 - Assess where support and intervention is required within team and organizational processes to ensure positive outcomes, greater stability and joy, and less staff turnover;

-- Provide a bridge to senior leadership so communication about organizational gaps and needs is shared and addressed actively and in real time;
+- Provide a bridge to senior leadership so communication about organizational gaps and needs are shared and addressed actively and in real time;

 - Propagate and sustain processes and facilitation and assessment skills so the organization grows and develops in its ability to proactively diagnose and solve problems; and

-- Develop and support individual and collective policies, practices, attitudes, and actions that produce more equitable power, opportunities, and treatment for people of color inside the organization/alliance.
+- Develop and support individual and collective attitudes that contribute to more equitable power, opportunities, and treatment for people of color inside the organization/alliance.

 Through a range of skills-building and leadership development strategies, this project will develop a team of leaders, within social justice organizations and alliances, who will become highly proficient in a range of organizational and interpersonal skills towards: